GabrielleHandy/githubDiscover/README.md

 ## 📬 Contact

 Have questions or suggestions?
-Reach out to us on GitHub.
+Reach out to me on GitHub.

 ---